Kidnapped US-Canadian couple, three children freed in Pakistan

 Boyle's father, in the video message, offered his thanks to Pakistani forces "who risked their lives and got all five of ours out safely and rescued."

+The Toronto Star reported that Boyle told his parents that he was in the trunk of the kidnappers' car with his wife and children when they were rescued by Pakistani forces.
+Boyle said he sustained minor shrapnel wounds during the shootout, which left his kidnappers dead.

+"The last words Boyle said he heard from the kidnappers were, 'kill the hostages,'" the Star reported.

-The Pakistani army said its forces recovered the hostages after acting on U.S. intelligence about their passage into Pakistan from Afghanistan.
+The Pakistani army said its forces were able to recover the hostages after acting on U.S. intelligence about their passage into Pakistan from Afghanistan.

+The White House, Pentagon and State Department did not offer details about the Pakistani effort, even as it praised cooperation from Islamabad.

-One U.S. official, speaking on condition of anonymity, also said there was no indication that the hostages had been in Afghanistan in the days before they were freed.
+But one U.S. official, speaking on condition of anonymity, said there was no indication that the hostages had been in Afghanistan in the days before they were freed, contrary to the Pakistani account.

+The United States believed the hostages were probably held by the Haqqani group in or near its headquarters in northwestern Pakistan the entire time, two other U.S. officials said.

+Declining to discuss U.S. intelligence in detail that was shared with Pakistan, they said the United States had been tracking cars capable of holding six or more people moving from place to place, which analysts had concluded were suggestive of moving hostages.

-A brief U.S. State Department statement used the word "rescue" to describe efforts by the U.S. and Pakistani governments to secure the hostages' release.
+"It was a matter of interdicting vehicles," another U.S. official told Reuters, saying the United States never dictated to Pakistan how precisely to secure the hostages' release.

-Canadian Foreign Minister Chrystia Freeland asked for respect for the family's privacy and thanked the governments of the United States, Pakistan and Afghanistan for their efforts to win the hostages' release.
+Canadian Foreign Minister Chrystia Freeland asked for respect for the family's privacy.

 "Joshua, Caitlan, their children and the Boyle and Coleman families have endured a horrible ordeal over the past five years.
 We stand ready to support them as they begin their healing journey," Freeland said.

+"This is a very positive moment and the Pakistan army performed well," Mattis told reporters during a trip to Florida.

-(Reporting by Asif Shahzad; Additional reporting by Phil Stewart in Washington, Idrees Ali in Tampa, Florida, Andrea Hopkins in Ottawa; Editing by Nick Macfie, Andrew Heavens, Frances Kerry and Jonathan Oatis)
+(Reporting by Asif Shahzad; Additional reporting by Phil Stewart in Washington; Idrees Ali in Tampa, Florida; Andrea Hopkins in Ottawa; Editing by Jonathan Oatis and Lisa Shumaker)